Indentation style: BSD KNF

-Allman style
+Allman

 The Allman style is named after Eric Allman.
 It is also sometimes termed BSD style since Allman wrote many of the utilities for BSD Unix (although this should not be confused with the different "BSD KNF style"; see above).

 This style puts the brace associated with a control statement on the next line, indented to the same level as the control statement.
 Statements within the braces are indented to the next level.